jupyterhub/zero-to-jupyterhub-k8s/doc/source/administrator/optimization.md

    of the specific container and other containers on the nodes.

-1. Requested memory is reserved and unavailable for other containers on a node to use, but any requested CPU can be used by other containers until its required by the requesting container.
+1. Requested memory is reserved and unavailable for other containers on a node to use, but any requested CPU can be used by other containers until it is required by the requesting container.

 1. A container running out of memory is typically terminated and restarted as a